 The materials are adaptable and are also available in French.

-HC3 has developed a malaria in pregnancy (MiP) guide that will support practitioners and national and local stakeholders to strengthen their MiP communication programming.
-This reference document will provide guidance that addresses recently identified weaknesses in country-level MiP communication strategies.
-An important element of this resource is a focus on service providers as a primary audience for SBCC interventions.
+HC3 developed the SBCC for Malaria in Pregnancy (MiP) I-Kit with an important focus on service providers as a primary audience for SBCC interventions.
 This resource is meant to be used as a supplemental resource to improve the design of social marketing or communication strategies that promote MiP services and commodities.
 It includes a number of considerations and examples that draw on actual strategies and recent technical guidelines, and identifies further resources where appropriate.
-The tool will be available in October.